PlummersSoftwareLLC/Primes/PrimeSQLite/solution_1/README.md

 - Using the `with recursive` statement, which results in a loop
 - Calculating all prime numbers in two stages

+### Difference in the nature of SQL

 Further more, the nature of SQL is different compared to other languages:

 - A bit array is not natural in SQL.
 Instead it is more natural to have sets of records
 - One by one operations are not natural in SQL.
 Instead it is more natural to do mass operations on a (sub)set of records.

+### The used algorithm

-Based on the above, the implementation uses the following algorithm:
+Based on the above, this implementation uses the following algorithm:

 In the first stage all prime numbers smaller than the square root of the limit are calculated.
 This is done with a brute force method: